Get the highlights in your inbox every week.

 Raspberry Pi is the name of a series of single-board computers made by the Raspberry Pi Foundation, a UK charity that aims to educate people in computing and create easier access to computing education.

 The Raspberry Pi launched in 2012, and there have been several iterations and variations released since then.
-The original Pi had a single-core 700MHz CPU and just 256MB RAM, and the latest model has a quad-core 1.4GHz CPU with 1GB RAM.
-The main price point for Raspberry Pi has always been $35 and all models have been $35 or less, including the Pi Zero, which costs just $5.
+The original Pi had a single-core 700MHz CPU and just 256MB RAM, and the latest model has a quad-core CPU clocking in at over 1.5GHz, and 4GB RAM.
+The price point for Raspberry Pi has always been under $100 (usually around $35 USD), most notably the Pi Zero, which costs just $5.

-All over the world, people use Raspberry Pis to learn programming skills, build hardware projects, do home automation, and even use them in industrial applications.
+All over the world, people use the Raspberry Pi to learn programming skills, build hardware projects, do home automation, implement Kubernetes clusters and Edge computing, and even use them in industrial applications.

-The Raspberry Pi is a very cheap computer that runs Linux, but it also provides a set of GPIO (general purpose input/output) pins that allow you to control electronic components for physical computing and explore the Internet of Things (IoT).
+The Raspberry Pi is a very cheap computer that runs Linux, but it also provides a set of GPIO (general purpose input/output) pins, allowing you to control electronic components for physical computing and explore the Internet of Things (IoT).

 What Raspberry Pi models have been released?

-There have been three generations of Raspberry Pis: Pi 1, Pi 2, and Pi 3, and there has generally been a Model A and a Model B of most generations.
-Model A is a cheaper variant and tends to have reduced RAM and ports like USB and Ethernet.
+There have been many generations of the Raspberry Pi line: from Pi 1 to 4, and even a Pi 400.
+There has generally been a Model A and a Model B of most generations.
+Model A has been a less expensive variant, and tends to have reduced RAM and fewer ports (such as USB and Ethernet).
 The Pi Zero is a spinoff of the original (Pi 1) generation, made even smaller and cheaper.
+Here's the lineup so far:

 If you want to know which Pi is right for you, see Which Raspberry Pi should you use for your project?